Ryse: Son of Rome: Reception

-Overall, Ryse: Son of Rome received mixed reviews.
-Aggregating review website Metacritic gave the Xbox One version 60/100 based on 77 reviews, and the Windows version 61/100 based on 27 reviews.
+Ryse: Son of Rome received "mixed or average" reviews according to review aggregator Metacritic.
+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated Ryse: Son of Rome for "Outstanding Achievement in Visual Engineering" and "Outstanding Character Performance" (Marius Titus) during the 17th Annual D.I.C.E.
+Awards.
+While no exact sales figure was revealed, Yerli expressed his disappointment with the sales of Ryse for the Xbox One in August 2014, blaming the low sales of the Xbox One.

-The game's visuals received widespread critical acclaim.
+The game's visuals received critical acclaim.
 Brian Albert from IGN thought that Ryse would be the perfect title for people to show off their console due to its high graphical quality.
 He also praised the game's wide variety of environments and fluid character animation.
 However, he criticized the game's boss-design.
 Hollander Cooper from GamesRadar strongly praised the game's graphics and the level of detail.
 Simon Miller from VideoGamer.com thought that the game fulfilled its purpose as an Xbox One launch title, and demonstrated the power of the console.
 Andrew Reiner from Game Informer considered that the game's cinematic as "towering achievements of visual design".
-Brad Shoemaker from Giant Bomb thought that the graphics had successfully surprised players.

 The game's story also received praise from most critics.
 Camron praised the game's voice-acting and setting, which he thought was "intriguing".
 However, he thought that the narrative was too basic, and missed many details that could have further improved the game's story.
 Albert admired the game's story, and thought that it was handled with great care.
 He added that the game's plot was easy for players to follow, even though the game features multiple unexpected twists.
 Cooper described the game's narrative as surprising, adding that the later part of the game successfully added personalities to both the game's heroes and villains.
 In stark contrast, Walton called the game's script as "laughable" and said that the dialogue made the plot unbelievable for players.